AgneevMukherjee/agneev-blog/_posts/2022-02-14-Roman-numerals-dataset-evaluation-part-1.markdown

 ![Image_1_16](/agneev-blog/assets/img/img_1_16.png?raw=true){: width="125", height="100" }

 <br>
 You can see the entire notebook [here](https://github.com/AgneevMukherjee/agneev-blog/blob/main/roman-datasets-evaluation-1.ipynb), but let us see the important bits individually below.
+The code has been built in [TensorFlow 2](https://www.tensorflow.org/tutorials/quickstart/beginner) and [Keras](https://keras.io/).
 {: style="text-align: justify"}

 The first thing to note is that the notebooks dealing with the different datasets are actually the same, and if run interactively, the user has a choice of selecting which dataset to run on.